eiri/folsomline/README.md

 ## Notes

-  - Folsomline starts to record the metrics not immediately on a startm but from a first second of a next minute.
+  - Folsomline starts to record the metrics not immediately on a start, but from a first second of a next minute.
-  - Folsomlineis not a complete monitoring solutions by any means.
-If you need a proper EVM monitoring check out [Folsomite](https://github.com/campanja/folsomite), though I myself haven't tried it.
+  - Folsomline by any means is not a complete monitoring solutions.
+If you need a proper EVM monitoring on top of folsom check out [Folsomite](https://github.com/campanja/folsomite), though I myself haven't tried it.

 ## Changelog

+  - 0.1.1 - Example app.
+Fixes on storage and re-openening of the metrics file.
   - 0.1.0 - Initial naive version.

 ## License